oengchihea/snake_project/README.md

     + here the link for setup the environment and install pygame in command prompt: https://youtu.be/EKjALzLLgVs?si=LSvAQhHMzZVrU4gu don't forget to copy my folder in this GIT (myenv, _pycache_) and exact it to our folders.

+   + here the video for download the folder in github : https://youtu.be/6dnzDILMobU?si=ZsEZRAf_xipUf6py

 # contact

 oeng chihea via email : chihea.oeng22@kit.edu.kh